Abhi2024cse1124/Vigo-Itinerary-Builder/README.md

-🧳 Vigovia Itinerary Builder – PDF Generator Description
+🧳 Vigo Itinerary Builder – PDF Generator
+Description

 This project is a frontend itinerary builder that allows users to create a multi-day tour plan and generate a styled PDF output replicating the provided Figma design.